iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 <p align="center"><img src='.\Images\Foo.png' width=250px></p>

-To upload a file from Github to your Google drive we can use `!wget`.
-For example we would be getting the mnist.py from the Keras Github repo.
+To upload a file from GitHub to your Google drive we can use `!wget`.
+For example we would be getting the mnist.py from the Keras GitHub repo.

 ```python
 !wget https://raw.githubusercontent.com/keras-team/keras/master/examples/mnist_cnn.py -P 'gdrive/My Drive/Colab Notebooks'